Fitus/Zaloha2.sh/DOCUMENTATION.md

 [SCC_FAT_02]
 Corner case <b>REV.UP</b> with <b>--ok3600s:</b> The <b>--ok3600s</b> option makes it harder to determine which file is newer (decision <b>UPDATE</b> vs <b>REV.UP</b>).
-The implemented solution for that case is that for <b>REV.UP,</b> the &lt;backupDir&gt; file must be newer by more than 3600 seconds (plus an eventual 2 secs FAT tolerance).
+The implemented solution for that case is that for <b>REV.UP</b>, the &lt;backupDir&gt; file must be newer by more than 3600 seconds (plus an eventual 2 secs FAT tolerance).

 [SCC_FAT_03]
 Corner case FAT uppercase conversions: Explained by following example:

-The source directory is on a Linux ext4 filesystem and contains the files SOUBOR.TXT, SOUBOR.txt, soubor.TXT and soubor.txt in one of the subdirectories.
+The source directory is on a Linux ext4 filesystem and contains the files FILE.TXT, FILE.txt, file.TXT and file.txt in one of the subdirectories.
 The backup directory is on a FAT-formatted USB flash drive.
-The synchronization executes without visible problems, but in the backup directory, only SOUBOR.TXT exists after the synchronization.
+The synchronization executes without visible problems, but in the backup directory, only FILE.TXT exists after the synchronization.

-What happened is that the OS/filesystem re-directed all four copy operations into SOUBOR.TXT.
+What happened is that the OS/filesystem re-directed all four copy operations into FILE.TXT.
 Also, after three overwrites, the backup of only one of the four source files exists.
 Zaloha detects this situation on next synchronization and prepares new copy commands, but they again hit the same problem.